Artwork by

 Avolition and Quality of Life

 The impact of avolition on an individual's life cannot be overstated.
 It can result in profound impairments in personal and professional growth.
 For example, individuals experiencing avolition may struggle to maintain employment, sustain relationships, or pursue educational and career goals.
-This often leads to a decreased overall quality of life, as individuals with avolition may struggle to find fulfillment and satisfaction in their daily activities.
+This often leads to a decreased overall quality of life, as individuals with avolition may struggle to find fulfilment and satisfaction in their daily activities.

-Avolition does not discriminate by age, and it can manifest differently across various age groups.
+Avolition symptoms does not discriminate by age, and it can manifest differently across various age groups.
 In children and adolescents, it may appear as school refusal, academic underachievement, and withdrawal from social activities.
 In adults, it can lead to difficulties in maintaining employment, pursuing hobbies, or participating in social events.
 Among the elderly, avolition may result in self-neglect, where individuals fail to take care of their basic needs, such as nutrition, hygiene, and healthcare.

 Paste typeform embed here.
 Don't forget to delete this before pasting!